New to carnivorous plants? Start here!

-3. How do I care for my Venus flytrap, Cape Sundew, or Purple Pitcher Plant?
+3. How do I care for my Venus flytrap, Cape Sundew, or Trumpet Pitcher Plant?

-These beginner’s plants share very similar growing requirements.
+These three beginner’s plants share very similar growing requirements.

 - Light: As much as possible!
 Venus flytraps, Cape sundews, and North American pitcher plants love full direct sun, so in the UK that means a south-facing windowsill, a conservatory, or a greenhouse.

 - Water: Sit the pots in a tray filled with 1-2cm of distilled water or rainwater (read more about water for CPs), adding water to the tray rather than top watering.
-These are bog plants, and their soil should be kept moist throughout the growing season.
+These are bog plants, and the growing media should be kept moist throughout the growing season.

-- Soil: Never use normal potting soil!
-A good, sustainable peat-free mixture for CPs is fine milled bark, fine or coarse Cornish grit, and perlite, to a ratio of 2:1:1.
-The traditionally recommended peat-based mixture is sphagnum peat moss mixed with either lime-free horticultural sand or perlite, to a ratio of about 2:1.
+- Compost: Never use normal potting soil!
+A good mixture for these CPs is fine grade moss peat mixed with either lime-free horticultural sand or perlite, to a ratio of about 2:1.
 You can buy ready-made, specially-formulated mixes right here on my shop.
 Never add fertiliser.

 - Pots: Plastic pots work best, but fully-glazed ceramic pots are also fine, provided they have plenty of drainage holes.
 12cm pots are large enough for adult plants, and repotting is best done in the Spring.

 - Dormancy: Venus flytraps and all North American pitcher plants require a cold winter dormancy between November and February, while Cape Sundews can grow year-round.
 To provide a dormancy for indoor plants, move them somewhere colder - sit them next to a window in your shed or garage, for example.
 Your plant’s leaves will go black and die back, only to start growing again in Spring.